top of page

 Theme: Death and rebirth in how you love, what you desire, and what you value.

 Old ways of relating no longer work.
 This transit breaks the shell.
 It forces you to confront what love means when it's stripped of all illusions.
-It's incredibly fertile for deep emotional healing—but it may involve real loss or surrender first.
+It's incredibly fertile for deep emotional healing, but it may involve real loss or surrender first.
+I know a few clients who met their forever partner during this transit, and were completely enthralled and transformed by their romantic encounter.

 Psychological work: Facing your relationship to control, emotional dependence, and fear of abandonment.
 Letting go of false identities built around being desirable or lovable.